alubawzk/BFM-Zero/README.md

 # License

-Meta Motivo is licensed under the CC BY-NC 4.0 license.
+BFM-Zero is licensed under the CC BY-NC 4.0 license.
 See [LICENSE](LICENSE) for details.

 # Citation